‘He hugs everybody’: Women divided over defense of Biden

 Complicating the debate was the question of a political double standard, given long-standing accusations of sexual misconduct against President Donald Trump and his famous boast, on tape, about groping women.

+Trump was asked Wednesday whether Biden should apologize for the ways he has interacted with women, and he replied, “No, he’s going to make his own decisions.
+He’s very capable of making a decision, I assume.”

-Some feminist advocates, in fact, have preferred not to comment on the Biden issue because of that perceived double standard, not wanting to criticize either the women expressing discomfort or Biden himself.
+Some feminist advocates have preferred not to comment on the Biden issue because of that perceived double standard, not wanting to criticize either the women expressing discomfort or Biden himself.

 Some voters, though, had no problem invoking it.
 “We have a president who grabs crotches, and now we are damning this man?” said Susan Chandler, a 72-year-old retired assistant principal in New Hampshire.